-4. Fuel Gauge
+6. Fuel Gauge

-- The pointer shows the level of fuel in the fuel tank when the ignition is in the ON/RUN position. - The fuel pump symbol points to the side of the vehicle where the fuel door is located.
+- The pointer shows the level of fuel in the fuel tank when the ignition is in the ON/ RUN position. - The fuel pump symbol points to the side of the vehicle where the fuel door is located.

-5. Temperature Gauge
+7. Temperature Gauge

-- The temperature gauge shows engine coolant temperature.
-Any reading within the normal range indicates that the engine cooling system is operating satisfactorily. - The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
+The gauge pointer shows engine coolant temperature.
+The pointer positioned within the normal range indicates that the engine cooling system is operating satisfactorily.
+The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
 It should not be allowed to exceed the upper limits of the normal operating range.